 Plot Synopsis: Counselor Troi loses her empathic powers; the Enterprise is slowly pulled off course by an unknown two-dimensional force into a deadly cosmic string.

-Plot A and B Analysis: The teaser is brief: counselor Troi is doing some counseling, on the bridge Worf thinks he sees something ahead but it vanishes, at the same time Troi gets a headache so severe she passes out.
-Plot A is about Troi’s loss of her empathic abilities, plot B is about the Enterprise’s predicament.
+Plot A and B Analysis: The teaser is brief: counselor Troi is showing us what an awesome counselor she is, while on the bridge Worf thinks he sees something ahead but it vanishes, then Troi gets a headache so severe she passes out.
+Plot A is about Troi’s loss of her empathic Betazoid abilities, plot B is about the Enterprise’s predicament.
 Plot B, with the two-dimensional beings who have the ship caught in their ‘field’, is nothing but a contrivance to enable plot A, and there’s no real sense of jeopardy from it, even from the ridiculous ‘cosmic string fragment.’
 Plot A plods along with Troi trying to cope (not very well) and eventually learning she can still be useful to the crew, saving the ship.

 Use of Cast/Characters: Picard, Geordi, Worf, Data, they’re simply background in this episode, not contributing much more than their positions on the ship.
 Riker engages with Troi and we see shades of their past relationship as he calls her Imzadi for the first time since the first season.
 He fails to help.
 In fact everyone fails, from Picard to Guinan, who has a couple of scenes.
 This is Troi’s episode from beginning to end, and we see her start to spin out of control, from denial to fear and anger, to resignation, and nobody can help her until a patient that she’s been seeing throughout the episode finally reaches her.
 That and saving the ship.
 That always helps.
 Marina does a creditable job, but the script just isn’t strong enough.